Nithin-250/portfolio/DEPLOYMENT.md

 ### Build Settings

-The `vercel.json` configuration is already included with optimized settings:
+The `vercel.json` configuration is minimal and optimized:
-- Framework: Next.js
-- Node.js runtime: 18.x
-- Build command: `npm run build`
-- Output directory: `.next`
 - Region: Mumbai (bom1) for optimal performance in India
+- Vercel will auto-detect Next.js settings
+- No additional configuration needed

 ## Performance Optimizations Included